fengyuanchen/cropperjs/README.md

 - **scaleX**:
   - Type: `Number`
   - Default: `1`
-  - The scaling factor to apply to the abscissa of the image.
+  - The scaling factor applies to the abscissa of the image.
   - When equal to `1` it does nothing.

 - **scaleY** (optional):